ionic-team/ionic-docs/src/content/building/android.md

 ## Using Chrome DevTools to debug your app

 Chrome has devtools support for Android simulators and devices.
-Simply go to `chrome://inspect` in Chrome while the simulator is running or a device is connected to the computer and select the app that needs to be debugged.
+Go to `chrome://inspect` in Chrome while the simulator is running or a device is connected to the computer and select the app that needs to be debugged.

 ## Viewing Native Logs